cranjesh/images-test/TheSoldiersLegacyThorough.md

 Holmes studied her, his voice measured.
 "Did William's behaviour change recently?
 Any particular event that heightened his interest in the estate?"

-Katherine frowned in thought.
+Katherine frowned in thought, her brow furrowing.
 "Yes.
 It was around the time he began demanding to see Edward's documents.
 He accused my husband of hiding something."

 Holmes's tone remained neutral, though his gaze sharpened.
 "And what did he believe Edward was hiding?"

-She exhaled slowly.
+She exhaled slowly, her shoulders slumping slightly.
 "Something to do with our great-uncle's inheritance.
 When he died in India, William became convinced that there were undisclosed assets or properties that should have passed to the estate."

 Holmes tapped his fingers together.
 "And Edward's response?"

 "He dismissed it.
 Claimed William was chasing ghosts.
-But…" She hesitated.
+But…" She hesitated, her gaze drifting towards the fireplace.
 "Now that I think about it, he never explicitly denied having those documents."

 Holmes nodded, his expression unreadable.
 "Most intriguing."

 A hush settled over the room, thick with unspoken truths.
 Holmes had unearthed something deeper than a mere family dispute.
 Edward Blackwood had held a secret—one his brother was desperate to uncover.
 And now, it seemed, that secret had cost him his life.

 Holmes sat forward slightly.
-"Mrs Blackwood, Lieutenant Cartwright's concern for your welfare seems... particular."
+"Mrs. Blackwood, Lieutenant Cartwright's concern for your welfare seems…particular."

-Katherine's fingers twisted her handkerchief.
+Katherine's fingers twisted the handkerchief in her lap, the fabric creasing under the pressure.
 "We were acquainted before Edward.
 Nothing more."

 I caught something in her voice—not quite hesitation, not quite falsehood—something carefully chosen.